About Detention Facilities

 - Establish and maintain partnerships with other governmental and community agencies and with the private sector to provide services which support offenders' successful re-entry to the community.

-- 2014 Grand Jury ReportOn October 10, 2014, 6 members of the July 2014 Term Grand Jury visited both the Ordnance Road Correctional Facility and the Jennifer Road Detention Center.
-These visits and report fulfill one aspect of the jurors' duties during their tenure of service.
+- 2018 Grand Jury ReportOn September 26, 2018, a number of members of the July 2018 Anne Arundel County grand jury visited the Jennifer Road Detention Center in Annapolis, MD and the Ordnance Road Correctional Center in Glen Burnie, MD.
+These visits and the accompanying report fulfill one aspect of the juror’s duties during our tenure of service.
 View Report

 - 2014 Road to Recovery Program